The Course engagement tab includes analytics about how students are consuming the content in your courses.

 Course Level View

 At the bottom of the page, a table displays the number of minutes taught and active students for each of your courses.
 By clicking See details you can get additional insights for individual courses you teach, including:

 - Course level metrics for minutes taught and active students, which can be filtered by date

-- Lecture highlights: this section shows the Most bookmarked lectures by students in your course and Most dropped lectures (videos in your course that students stopped watching within 15 seconds)
+- Lecture highlights: this section shows the lectures with the most notes from the students in your course and most dropped lectures (videos in your course that students stopped watching within 15 seconds).

 - Lecture details: for each lecture in the course the Watched column shows the number of students who have watched more than 15 seconds for any lecture.
 For each video and mashup lecture, the Dropped column shows the percentage of students who stopped watching within 15 seconds.
 In addition, for video and mashup lectures, Amount watched shows the average completion percentage by the students who watched each lecture.